Leigh, Worcestershire

-Leigh is a village and civil parish (with a parish council shared with Bransford) in the Malvern Hills district of the county of Worcestershire, England.
+Leigh is a village and civil parish in the Malvern Hills district of Worcestershire, England.

-With just a few hundred inhabitants the parish lies on the A4103, the main Worcester to Hereford road, about 5 miles out of Worcester, whilst Malvern is also about 5 miles away.
-The parish includes Leigh, Brockamin, Leigh Sinton, Sandlin & Smith End Green.
 The local pronunciation is that the name rhymes with "lie".

-Due largely to the significant reduction of the hop industry in the area, Leigh, like many local villages, declined in the late 20th century; it lost its pub, its police station and its railway station (with the closure of the Bromyard branch line in the 1960s).
+The village is 4 miles west of Worcester and 5 miles north of Malvern.
+As well as the small village of Leigh itself, the parish also includes the larger village of Leigh Sinton, which is in the south of the parish on the A4103, the main road linking Worcester and Hereford.
+The parish also covers surrounding rural areas and has a number of small hamlets, including Brockamin and Smith End Green.
+At the 2021 census the parish had a population of 1,589.
+It shares a grouped parish council with the neighbouring parish of Bransford.

 History

 Leigh's Norman church (St. Edburga's) was built in 1100 by Benedictine monks from Pershore Abbey.
 It is listed by English heritage as a Grade I listed building.

 Leigh Court Barn is the largest and one of the oldest cruck framed barns in Britain.

 A mile to the south at Castle Green are the earthwork and buried remains of a medieval motte and bailey castle.